-I have lived in Georgia most of my life.
-Although I have discovered a great love for seeing the places and people that make up our Beautiful World, it is honestly hard for me to imagine calling any other place home.
-And quite naturally living here, it is no huge surprise that Georgia features heavily in my art portfolio.
+This Georgia art for sale is particularly personal to me.
+I have lived here in Georgia nearly all of my life.
+And although I have discovered a great love for seeing the places and people that make up our Beautiful World, Georgia has simply always been home.
+For a short time, nearly all of my work was of the travel genre.
+But I quickly realized there were beautiful places, buildings, and landscapes right here at home.
+So it is no huge surprise that Georgia art prints feature heavily in my art portfolio.
 I stumbled over my love of art while feeding my travel bug, but it was in the streets and landscapes of Georgia that I really exercised the crafting of my work and found my voice as an artist.

 Considering my own history, it is hard to be impartial about Georgia.
 On one hand, I am thoroughly convinced that part of developing an artistic eye is learning to find beauty in unexpected places.
 But on the other, Georgia seems to be to be an uncommonly beautiful place with an amazing diversity.
 Georgia’s landscapes run the gamut from the beaches of coastal Georgia to the Appalachian landscapes of North Georgia.
 Traveling from one end of the state from the other is an experience ranging from sleepy rural towns to the large metro area of Atlanta.
 Having grown up in one of those sleepy towns and lived in Atlanta, I have appreciation for both ends of that spectrum.
-And I believe that fondness shows in the vibrant Georgia prints I have in this print gallery.
+And I believe that fondness shows in the stunning Georgia art for sale I have in this art collection.

 Thank you to those who have purchased in the past and thank you in advance to those who choose to take a little piece of my Georgia into their homes and places of business.

 Your interest in my artwork is most appreciated!